white-lab/protocols/protocols/mass_spec/Proteomics_Workflow.md

     * Scrape in all four directions while holding the dish at a slant in order to remove all of the cell and collect them at one end.
 7. Pipette the solution into labeled 15 mL conical tubes.
+8. Centrifuge samples for 5-30 minutes at 4,000 g to clear solution of lipids and other debris.
-8. Take a 50 μL aliquot for BCA protein quantification.
+9. Take a 50 μL aliquot for BCA protein quantification.

 ### Tissue Homogenization